-By law, bail cannot be set in an excessive amount, or used to punish the defendant.
+By law, bail cannot be set in an excessive amount of use to punish the defendant.
 To prevent this, most counties in Texas have a bail schedule that denotes the bail amount based on the type of offense the defendant is alleged to have committed.

 Finding the Best Bond Hearing Lawyer in Dallas TX

-If you have been accused of a crime in Dallas County, Tarrant County, Denton County, Collin County, or the surrounding areas, contact The Law Offices of Richard C. McConathy.
-Richard McConathy is an experienced criminal defense attorney in Dallas who will work to have you released on bond, and help you create the best legal strategy possible for you case.
+If you have been accused of a crime in Dallas County, Tarrant County, Denton County, Collin County, or the surrounding areas, contact the Law Offices of Richard C. McConathy.
+Richard McConathy is an experienced criminal defense attorney in Dallas who will work to have you released on bond, and help you create the best legal strategy possible for your case.